AkumaKodo/AkumaKodo/docs/src/framework/chapter_1/page_2.md

 ![Bot created](../../images/framework/new_bot.png)

-Make sure to copy and paste your token for later as you will need this to authenticate with the discord api.
+Make sure to copy and paste your token for later than you will need this to authenticate with the discord api.

+Now that you have a bot application, you can connect to the AkumaKodo framework and start creating your bot!
+Keep reading in the next chapter.